waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Conclusion:** This entire western landmass seems to be an exit-only loop from Route 28, not an entrance.
 - **Silver Cave Outside (South-East):** Path south of ridge (28, 32) is a DEAD END for westward progress.
 Returning to surf west.
 - **Navigation Correction:** The 'Western Landing' at (13, 24) is a one-way exit from the western plateau.
 It does not provide access TO the area.
 Access must be found elsewhere, likely north of the Main Cave Entrance.
 - **Main Entrance (18, 11 outside -> 9, 33 inside):** DEAD END.
 Leads to a small foyer.
-Northern path blocked by ledge at Row 20.
+Northern path blocked by one-way ledges at Row 20.
 Western item (5, 30) blocked by ledge at (7, 30).
-Must find another entrance.
+Must find alternate entrance.
 - **Silver Cave Room 1 (Main Entrance):** Confirmed DEAD END.
 Entrance at (18, 11) leads to a small southern foyer (3_74).
 Northern path blocked by one-way ledges at Row 20.
 Western item blocked by ledge.
 Must find alternate entrance.
 - **Route 28 Loop:** The map has a High Ground (North, House) and Low Ground (South, Row 13).
 It's a one-way loop: Enter via Secret Path -> House -> Jump Ledges -> Lower Area -> Exit via (0, 13) -> Back to Silver Cave Outside (SE).
 - **Route 28 High Plateau:** Confirmed that the southern ridge (x=30, 31) is impassable.
 Cannot jump down to the eastern secluded area from here.